Pantry & DIY

 The Recipe: How to Make Fermented Garlic Honey

-This recipe synthesizes the best ratios and techniques from top culinary experts.
+This recipe provides the best ratios and techniques for a successful ferment every time.

 Ingredients

-- 2 Heads of Garlic (15 to 20 cloves): Organic is best to ensure good natural bacteria presence.
+• 2 Heads of Garlic (15 to 20 cloves): I recommend using organic garlic to ensure a high presence of beneficial natural bacteria.

 Step-by-Step Instructions